-Capital expenditure relates to spend on the purchase or improvement of assets that have a long-term value to the Authority and our residents, such as Community Fire Stations and fire appliances.
+Capital expenditure relates to spend on the purchase or improvement of assets that have a long-term value to the Authority and our residents, such as Community fire stations and fire appliances.

-In 2023/24 total capital expenditure was £1.809m.
-This consists of £0.668m of property expenditure, £0.188m on equipment and vehicles, £0.624m on Drill Towers and £0.329m on breathing apparatus.
-These costs were funded from a combination of Prudential Borrowing of £1.315m, the Capital Investment Programme Reserve of £0.472m and £0.022m of Capital Receipts.
+In 2024/25 total capital expenditure was £2.173m.
+This consists of £0.364m of property expenditure, £0.415m on equipment and vehicles, £0.621m on water tenders, £0.500m on breathing apparatus and £0.273m on a mobilising system.
+These costs were funded from a combination of Prudential Borrowing of £0.926m, the Capital Investment Programme Reserve of £1.050m, the AMP Inflation Risk Reserve of £0.124m and Earmarked Reserve of £0.073m.